 I know you probably have because I have plenty of times.
 In fact, I only know that I was wrong in my assumptions.
 I learned that when I finally stopped to take time to listen and keep my mouth closed.

-When you take time to listen to everything a person is saying you may find that they are not being as combative or complaining as you might first assume.
+When you are patient and take time to listen to everything a person is saying you may find that they are not being as combative or complaining as you might first assume.
 We are storytellers by nature so we often present our stories in problem, action, solution format.

 Before you get upset about something someone is saying to you take the time to hear them out.
 All the way out.

 Take Time to Listen Instead of Solving

 Another big listening mistake we often make is jumping to offer solutions.
 But that is not how to strengthen your relationship.
 One of my favorite YouTube Videos ever addresses this in a hilarious conversation between a husband and wife.

 You may be very empathetic and want to help the person you are listening to come up with a solution for their problem.
 Maybe you have some very practical suggestions.

 But that doesn’t change the fact that we all need someone to vent our feelings to once in awhile.
 In fact, often, just having the opportunity to get it out makes us feel better.
 Being able to work through a problem by speaking it out loud to a trusted friend may be all we need at times.

 So next time you are listening and you want to offer a solution just wait.
 Take time to listen because sometimes that’s all they really need.